- 0.5 cup Sugar

 - 0.5 cup Dark/Semi-Sweet Chocolate Chips

-Soft, light and buttery almond flour muffins with chocolate chips!
+Soft, light and buttery chocolate chip almond flour muffins!

 This is a one-bowl muffin recipe and perfect to make with your kids.
 Their favorite part will probably be adding the chocolate chips…or eating them.